fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 emotional cost to customers is significant.

-For collectors, gifts, or milestone celebrations, these failures are not minor inconveniences—they are meaningful losses.
+For collectors, gifts, or milestone celebrations, these failures are not minor inconveniences.
+They are meaningful losses.

 ## Practical Advice for Consumers

-If you are considering purchasing from [LiquorStars](http://liquorstars.com)—or any similar retailer— consider the following precautions:
+If you are considering purchasing from [LiquorStars](http://liquorstars.com), or any similar retailer, consider the following precautions:

 - Use **credit cards only**, never debit or wire transfers